leobrod44/Natural_Selection/README.md

 # Natural Selection Simulator with Genetic Algorithms

 ## Summary
-Procedurally generated biomes and characters controlled by neural networks for real-time sensor/action decision making.
-Optimized using Genetic Algorithms for gene reproduction.
+Procedurally generated biomes and creatures controlled by neural networks for real-time sensor/action decision making.
+Use of Genetic Algorithms for creatures to learn to adapt to their environment by gene reproduction.
 ## Biome generation

 ### Natural habitat generation